 A mouth swab test for drugs is only good for one thing – testing for recent use of THC.
-If you smoked weed yesterday or ate an edible last month, an oral swab drug test won’t turn up positive.
+An oral swab drug test won’t be positive if you smoked weed last week or ate an edible last month.
+But, if you smoked weed during your lunch break, and your employer decided to implement a mid-afternoon drug test, you might be in trouble.
+Successfully passing a mouth swab drug test involves clearing your oral cavity of THC residues effectively.

-The important thing to remember about mouth swab drug tests is they can only confirm drug use within a short timeframe.
-Even for heavy smokers, there is a relatively low risk of testing positive for THC if they merely abstain from smoking for 24 hours.
+Mouth swab drug tests only detect recent drug use within a short timeframe, even for heavy smokers.
+Simply refraining from smoking for 24 hours significantly lowers the risk of testing positive for THC due to scientific reasons.
 Why?
 It all comes down to science.

 What is a Mouth Swab Drug Test?

-Employers love to rely on oral swabs because they are much less intrusive and technical to use than a urine test.
-They also love them because the price tag of a saliva test makes them more appealing than the high costs of urine analysis.
+Employers love relying on oral swabs because they are much less intrusive and technical than a urine test.
+They also like them because the price tag of a saliva test makes them more appealing than the high costs of urine analysis.

 They’ll ask you to open your mouth.
-Using the long collection device, which may look like a Q-tip or a spongy tongue scraper, you’ll drag the collector along your tongue at least a handful of times.
-This collects the saliva and any leftover THC molecules on the inside of your mouth.
+Using the long collection device, which may look like a Q-tip or a spongy tongue scraper.
+You’ll drag the collector along your tongue a handful of times.
+This method collects the saliva and any leftover THC molecules inside your mouth.

 Once the collection is complete, the designated tester will place the collection device into the testing chamber.
-Every brand looks and functions slightly differently, but they essentially operate like a pregnancy test.
-When the saliva is exposed to special liquid on the inside of the chamber, it will display positive or negative results for THC.
-The test kit may one or two bars across the display screen or a color change.
+Every brand looks and functions slightly differently but mostly operates like a pregnancy test.
+When the saliva is exposed to a special liquid inside the chamber, it will display positive or negative results for THC.
+The test kit may contain a color change or one or two bars across the display screen.

 The Science Behind an Oral Swab Drug Test

-In most cases, the drug test doesn’t actually test for the drug itself.
+In most cases, the drug test doesn’t test for the drug itself.
 Instead, the test looks for something called metabolites.
-These compounds are produced by our bodies once the original substance metabolizes in the liver.
+Our bodies produce these compounds once the original substance metabolizes in the liver.

-If you smoke marijuana, it passes through the lungs and into the bloodstream.
+If you smoke cannabis, it passes through the lungs and into the bloodstream.
 If you eat a weed-packed edible, it takes longer to reach the bloodstream by way of the digestive tract.
-Both bloodstream entry points, eventually lead to the liver.
-The liver cleans the blood, and through this process metabolizes various compounds, like THC.
+Both bloodstream entry points eventually lead to the liver.
+The liver cleans the blood and, through this process, metabolizes various compounds, like THC.

-The most common cannabinoids in marijuana, THC, turns into THC-COOH.
+The most common cannabinoids in cannabis, THC, turns into THC-COOH.
 Heroin turns into 6-MAM Morphine.
 Alcohol metabolizes into acetaldehyde.
-Urine tests, blood tests, and even hair tests all check for the THC-COOH metabolite, instead of the illicit drug itself.
+Urine tests, blood tests, and even hair tests all check for the THC-COOH metabolite instead of the illicit drug itself.
 Oral swabs stand out because they test for the initial drug or the THC.

-Facing any drug test is stressful enough, but facing an oral swab is probably the most stressful.
-Employers rely on saliva tests because they are cheap and because they test for only most recent drug use.
+Facing any drug test is stressful enough, but an oral swab is probably the most stressful.
+Employers rely on saliva tests because they are cheap and test for only the most recent cannabis use.
 It makes it all the more difficult for employees to prepare beforehand.

-With that in mind, there are a few options out there which might improve your chances of passing.
-Try one, or try all, whatever works for your situation and before the big test.
+With that in mind, there are a few options out there that might improve your chances of passing.
+Try one, or try all, whatever works for your situation before the big test.

 Abstain from Drugs – All of Them

-At the very least you need to stop taking any and all drugs as soon as you find out about the test.
-For most people, it will take eight hours for the THC to absorb into the bloodstream.
-For heavy users, it may be up to 72 hours.
+At the very least, you need to stop taking drugs as soon as you learn about the test.
+For most people, THC will take eight hours to absorb into the bloodstream.
+For heavy users, it may take longer.

 Practice Good Oral Hygiene

 Whether or not you are facing an upcoming drug test, you should always listen to your dentist.
 What’s good for your teeth might also flush out any lingering THC molecules.
 Brush your teeth more than usual, up to four times a day before a drug test.
-Pay particular attention to the areas you normally overlook.
-This means, your gums, tongue, and cheeks.
+Pay particular attention to the areas you usually overlook.
+This means your gums, tongue, and cheeks.
 Another good area to focus on is the crevices between your teeth.
-Brush carefully, and mindfully.
+Brush carefully and mindfully.

 Stop Smoking Cigarettes

 Do you smoke cigarettes?
-Its recommended to also abstain from cigarettes before a drug test.
+It’s recommended to also abstain from cigarettes before a drug test.
 Smoking anything opens up the cells and taste buds in your mouth, releasing more saliva.
 This could potentially release more THC.
-The last thing you need before a drug test is more THC laden saliva sloshing around your mouth.
-At the very least stop smoking for 48 hours.
-Once you pass your drug test, you can than practice rolling the perfect spliff.
+The last thing you need before a drug test is more THC sloshing around your mouth.
+At the very least, stop smoking for 48 hours.
+Once you pass your drug test, you can go back to your normal routine.

 The Poppy Seed Effect